 Sports Commentary by Adlai Mudiwa

 It took some new innovations and some hardwork but Basketball in St.Kitts-Nevis is definitely back on the rise.
-Basketball in the federation enjoyed it’s glory years back in the 80’s and 90’s with the advent of Cable TV which gave youngsters an almost daily glimpse of the likes of Micheal Jordan, Magic Johnson, Dr Jay and Larry Bird .
+Basketball in the federation enjoyed it’s glory years back in the 80’s and 90’s with the advent of Cable TV which gave youngsters an almost daily glimpse of the likes of Micheal Jordan, Magic Johnson, Dr Jay and Larry Bird.
+There are a load of other basketball players though and not all of them are tall (as is expected from basketball players).
+You can check out short basketball players here.
 This along with an exceptional pool of local talent made Basketball arguably the most popular sport in the federation at certain times during the 80’s.
 In those days sub regional tournaments were much more frequent with the OECS, Leeward Islands and Caricom Club and National Championships all being an annual staple throughout the region.
 St.Kitts hosted many of those tournaments and had success especially at the leeward island and OECS Club championship level.
 The St.Kitts Ghetto Roots were the first ever OECS Club Champions.
 They won that tournament in Dominica in 1985.
 The Hitters also won whenSt.Kitts hosted the tournament around 1990.
 The St.Kitts National Team also won a plethora of Leeward Islands Tournaments.
 The rivalry between the famous Antigua Bulldogs and St.Kitts, in particular, was legendary with Trevor Marty Huggins of St.Kitts and Niah Roberts of Antigua engaging in some very memorable sharp shooting duals.

 Those glory days have been long gone .
 Basketball however has remained a fairly popular sport throughout the years.
 Although it does not attract the crowds it did in the 80’s on a consistent basis , particularly during the regular season , it has held its own especially during the playoffs where over the last few years thousands have been packing the stands to support their favoruite teams.
 This yeas has been no different.
 The crowds are turning out to basketball city.
 They are loud and boisterous in support of their teams.